zetaPRIME/pf-brew/systems/drive-arts.md

 Upon misfiring, a Manacharger does not gain the *broken* condition, but instead backfires, dealing 1d4 force damage to the wielder.
 (This does not increase the weapon's misfire rate.)

 ## Related Feats

+#### Driven Grace (Combat, Drive)
+*Your sheer agility makes your strikes all the more deadly.*
+**Prerequisites:** Dex 13, Weapon Finesse, Driver level 3
+When wielding a single *drive weapon*, or two weapons with the *dual drive* property, you can add your Dexterity modifier instead of your Strength modifier to those weapons' damage.